icaps25/icaps25.github.io/content/attending/accommodation.md

 The town of Canmore is a 20 minute drive from Banff and is a nice place to stay.
 It has accommodation, some of which will be at a more reasonable price (it is also not in Banff National Park, which means some of the taxes do not apply).
 There is a regular bus service between Canmore and Banff. -->

-Melbourne Connect is located close to the Melbourne CBD, offering a wide range of accommodation options.
-Details about the conference venue will be announced soon.
+Melbourne Connect is located close to the Melbourne CBD, offering a wide range of accommodation options. **Details about the main conference acommodation will be announced soon.**

 For your convenience, we have listed a few nearby hotels below.
 Please note that the prices are indicative only—refer to the hotel websites for up-to-date information and booking details.
+You may want to use booking engines such as [booking](https://www.booking.com/) or [agoda](https://www.agoda.com/).

 <figure>
   <img src="/img/accommodation/a1.jpg" alt="Arrow on Swanston" width="300"> <img src="/img/accommodation/a2.jpg" alt="Arrow on Swanston" width="300">
   <figcaption>
     <a href="https://www.arrowonswanston.com.au/"><strong>Arrow on Swanston</strong></a> – ~$119 per night (was $140), approx. 8-minute walk to the venue.
+It has single rooms up to 4 bedroom apartments.
   </figcaption>

 </figure>